cosmos/cosmos-sdk/x/authz/README.md

 An authorization grant is created using the `MsgGrant` message.
 If there is already a grant for the `(granter, grantee, Authorization)` triple, then the new grant overwrites the previous one.
 To update or extend an existing grant, a new grant with the same `(granter, grantee, Authorization)` triple should be created.

+An authorization grant for authz `MsgGrant` is not allowed and will return an error.
+This is for preventing user from accidentally authorizing their entire account to a different account.

 ```protobuf reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.47.0-rc1/proto/cosmos/authz/v1beta1/tx.proto#L35-L45
 ```